 If your agency does not have rehab policies, or if it has been a while since they were updated, the best place to seek guidance is NFPA 1584: Standard on the Rehabilitation Process for Members During Emergency Operations and Training Exercises.
 By following these guidelines, you can ensure you are taking important steps to protect the health and safety of your people through the use of scientifically proven monitoring and rehabilitation procedures.

 About the Author

-Brad Van Ert has 37 years in the fire service.
-He served for 32 years with the City of Downey (CA) Fire Dept., with over 20 years as a captain.
-He is now the EMS division chief with the Northern Lakes Fire Protection District in Hayden, Idaho.
-Brad earned a bachelor’s degree in Occupational Studies and a master’s degree in Emergency Services Administration at California State University, Long Beach.
+Brad Van Ert has 39 years in the fire service.
+He served for 32 years with the City of Downey (California) Fire Department as a firefighter, paramedic, captain, training officer, and EMS coordinator.
+He is now the EMS Division Chief with the Northern Lakes Fire Protection District in Hayden, Idaho.
+Van Ert earned a bachelor’s degree in occupational studies and a master’s degree in emergency services administration at California State University, Long Beach.
 He has been an advisor with the IAFC Near-Miss Reporting System since 2005.

 This article, originally published in February 2019, has been updated.